AppDaemon/appdaemon/docs/APPGUIDE.rst

       priority: 10

-Priorities can be any number you like, and can be float values if required, the lower the number the higher the priority.
+Priorities can be any number you like, and can be float values if required, the lower the number, the higher the priority.
 AppDaemon will load any modules with a priority in the order specified.

 For modules with no priority specified, the priority is assumed to be ``50``.
-It is therefore possible to cause modules to be loaded before and after modules with no priority.
+It is, therefore, possible to cause modules to be loaded before and after modules with no priority.

-The priority system is complimentary to the dependency system, although they are trying to solve different problems.
-Dependencies should be used when an app literally depends upon another, for instance it is using variables stored in it with the ``get_app()`` call.
-Priorities should be used when an app does some setup for other apps but doesn't provide variables or code for the dependent app.
+The priority system is complementary to the dependency system, although they are trying to solve different problems.
+Dependencies should be used when an App literally depends upon another, for instance, it is using variables stored in it with the ``get_app()`` call.
+Priorities should be used when an App does some setup for other apps but doesn't provide variables or code for the dependent App.
 An example of this might be an App that sets up some sensors in Home Assistant, or sets some switch or input_slider to a specific value.
-It may be necessary for that setup to be performed before other apps are started, but there is no requirement to reload those apps if the first app changes.
+It may be necessary for that setup to be performed before other apps are started, but there is no requirement to reload those apps if the first App changes.

 To accommodate both systems, dependency trees are assigned priorities in the range 50 - 51, again allowing apps to set priorities such that they will be loaded before or after specific sets of dependent apps.